torsten-liermann/systemd-docker/README.md

 - `<image_name>` is the name of the Docker image to run
 - `<container_parameters>` are the parameters provided to the container when it's started

+Note: like any executable, `systemd-docker` should be in folder that is part of `$PATH` to be able to use it globally,
+      otherwise use a absolute path in the instruction like f.ex. `ExecStart=/opt/bin/systemd-docker ...`

-Here's an unit file example to run a nginx container:
+Here's an unit file example to run a Nginx container:
 ```ini
 [Unit]
 Description=Nginx